-When the surviving family members of a decedent file a wrongful death case, they are bringing an action in the civil courts for the negligent or intentional death of a family member.
+When the surviving family members of a descendant file a wrongful death case, they bring an action in the civil courts for the negligent or intentional death of a family member.
 Sometimes, the sudden death of a family member might even leave a decedent’s survivors without any income at all.

 By bringing a wrongful death lawsuit, a decedent’s family is seeking compensation for the damages that they claim to have suffered as a result of the loss of the decedent.
 These types of cases become quickly complicated.
 You’ll want a law firm with extensive experience that will give you the best chance of obtaining the maximum compensation that you deserve for your losses.
 That’s precisely why you’ll want to contact us at Maison Law.